ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Suppose that the computer allocates one byte of memory for a number.
 Then you can store unsigned integers from 0 to 255 there using SMR.

 The second option of SMR allows you to store signed integers.
-In this case, the highest bit of the number stores its sign.
+In this case, the highest bit keeps the integer's sign.
 Therefore, there are fewer bits left for the value of the number.

-Suppose that there is one byte to keep the number.
-The number's sign takes one bit.
-Then only seven bits can store the value of the number.
+Here is an example.
+Suppose that a computer allocates one byte to store the signed integer.
+One bit is reserved to indicate the positive or negative sign.
+Then you have seven bits only to store the number itself.

-Table 3-14 shows the sign-magnitude representation of the signed integers.
+Table 3-14 shows the sign-magnitude representation of several  signed integers.

 {caption: "Table 3-14.
 The sign-magnitude representation of the signed integers", width: "70%"}
 | Decimal | Hexadecimal | SMR |